When should I ring to make my first appointment?

 Women from all over WA see Dr O’Neill for delivery of their babies.
 However, Dr O’Neill will need to see you for some of your antenatal care if you are planning delivery with her.
-She recommends coinciding your first appointment with a major ultrasound in Perth (First Trimester Screening at 12 weeks gestation, or Anatomy Ultrasound at 19 weeks gestation).
+She recommends coinciding your first appointment with a major ultrasound in Perth (12-13 weeks gestation, or 19-20 weeks gestation).
 After this appointment she can make a plan for shared care between your local GP and herself.
 The office staff can advise you on the most appropriate scheduling of appointments.

 What should I do if I have any problems before my first appointment?

-You can also present at King Edward Memorial Hospital Emergency Department.
+You can also attend your GP or present at King Edward Memorial Hospital Emergency Department.